Choco31415/JavaMediawikiBot/README.md

 }
 ```

-A bot takes two parameters on setup.

-The first parameter specifies the mediawiki family that it will be working with.
+GenericBot takes two parameters on instantiation.
+The first parameter points to a Mediawiki Family file, and the second parameter specifies the home family for the bot.

-The second parameter specifies the wiki that operations will default to.

-### Mediawiki Families
+### Mediawiki Family File

-A mediawiki family is a group of related wikis.
-It gives a bot data information the wikis so that it can work with them.
+A Mediawiki Family file is a file containing all the information about the wikis a bot might be working with.
+This includes the url, abbreviation, and more.

-To generate a mediawiki family, or borrow a pre generated family, please see the [JMB Family Generator project](https://github.com/Choco31415/JMBFamilyGenerator).
+To generate a Mediawiki Family file, or borrow a pre generated family, please see the [JMB Family Generator repository](https://github.com/Choco31415/JMBFamilyGenerator).

 ## Coding a Bot

-API commands are split into two groups.
-Queries and actions.

-Any commands that query a Mediawiki site are a query.
-There are simple methods provided for querying all sorts of information from Mediawiki.
-These methods can be found directly within a GenericBot instance.
+A GenericBot supports two different sets of commands: queries and actions.

+Querying a Mediawiki site can be done through methods provided in the GenericBot class.
+A variety of methods are available.

-Below is an example query:
+Below is an example command to get the "Scratch Cat" page:

 ```
-PageLocation cat = new PageLocation("en", "Scratch Cat");
+PageLocation catPage = new PageLocation("en", "Scratch Cat");
 WikiPage page = bot.getWikiPage(cat, false);
 ```

-Any commands that alter a Mediawiki site are an action.
-The proper way to do an action are to create an object describing what you want done, then to commit it when convenient.
-All relevant action classes can be found within the APICommand directory.
+Editing or changing a Mediawiki site can be done through the APIcommand objects.
+The proper way to do so is to make an APIcommand object and to commit with the `APICommand()` command.

-Below is an example action:
+Below is an example command to append text to the "Scratch Cat" page:

 ```
-APIcommand command = new AppendText(cat, "\n[[de:Scratch Katze]]", "This page needs an interwiki! ");
+APIcommand command = new AppendText(catPage, "\n[[de:Scratch Katze]]", "This page needs an interwiki! ");
 APIcommand(command); // Run the command now!
 ```

-The two exceptions to the above are logins and file uploads.
-There are convenient methods for both located in GenericBot:
+The two exceptions to the above project structure are site logins and file uploads.
+Methods for both are located directly in GenericBot:

 ```
 bot.logIn(new User("en", "InterwikiBot"), "secretPassword");